ContainerSSH/containerssh.github.io/docs/getting-started/configuration.md

 === "OAuth2"
     !!! warning "Feature Preview"
-        OAuth2 support is considered as a feature preview as it doesn't have adequate test coverate
+        OAuth2 support is considered as a feature preview as it doesn't have adequate test coverage

     The OAuth2 authentication backend authenticates users using any OIDC-compliant OAuth2 servers for authentication (such as KeyCloak, Microsoft Active Directory Federation Services, etc) and features explicit support for GitHub and GitHub Enterprise.